OK, so you had prepared yourself for hot flushes, mood swings and brain fog… but no-one warned you that your mouth might suffer in the menopause.

 In addition to gum disease and tooth loss, women going through the change can be at risk of other oral health conditions like Burning Mouth Syndrome.

-Extra oral vigilance can help keep your pearly whites stay strong and snowy during this physically turbulent time.
+It just takes some extra oral awareness and vigilance, and your pearly whites can stay strong and snowy during this physically turbulent time.

 BRUSH, BRUSH, BRUSH